Moses-A/Port-Scanner/README.md

 # Port-Scanner

-Written with Python Coding, this simple Port Scanner scans for opens ports and shows the results.
+Written in Python, the Port Scanner sends SYN packets and uses the library sockets.